 They are easy keepers and they pretty much take care of themselves.
-So no matter where you live, take the next step to being self-sufficient and start raising chickens.
+So no matter where you live, take the next step to be self-sufficient and start raising chickens.

 So even when I’m not around they are taken care of, which makes keeping them easier than any of my other animals.

 And best of all, they provide my family with fresh eggs, and meat, if need be.